mwilc0x/headfon.es/README.md

 javascript-architecture
 =======================

-Hello! 👋 This repo serves as an organization of some thoughts I've been having over the past few months regarding how I would like to structure certain types of client-side JavaScript applications.
+Hello! 👋 This is an example of a client-server JavaScript application.

 The case study for this is using the Spotify API as a base service.